 a specified time in the record; 100.atr, for example, contains

 an annotation for each QRS complex (heart beat) in the recording, indicating

 its location (time of occurrence) and type (normal, ventricular ectopic, etc.),

 as well as other annotations that indicate changes in the predominant cardiac

 rhythm and in the signal quality.
 In other databases, annotations mark other

 The PhysioBank Core Collection

-Currently the PhysioBank Core Collection includes 39 PhysioBank databases.
+Currently the PhysioBank Core Collection includes all of PhysioBank except

 PhysioToolkit's open-source WFDB software for reading and analyzing PhysioBank data is usable with and freely available for FreeBSD, GNU/Linux, Mac OS/X, MS-Windows, Solaris, and most other popular operating systems.